firolightfog/Yolow/README.md

 This is an ADR (attack, decay, release) envelope generator with built in VCA.
 Separate knobs are available for A, D and R settings.
 The range can be set by a switch on the top, and the starting voltage for A is also definable.
 At the bottom there is a gate, a noise and an audio input allowing modification of the controll voltages.

 ![image](https://user-images.githubusercontent.com/34127628/180173786-a125ed24-0193-4825-aabd-8e79c0603454.png)

+The context menu of the module provides two gate modes:
+- single cycle: one gate, one wave
+- or syncing: one gate restarts the waves

 The module was inspired by the mighty [Arido](https://solcitomusica.blogspot.com/p/virtuales.html) VST of Solcitomusic.
 It was also motivating that I found only a few envelope generators with a built in VCA in the VCV Library.